PacktPublishing/Full-Stack-Web-Development-with-Remix/05-fetching-and-mutating-data/bee-rich/README.md

 5. **Update `.gitignore` to ignore the SQLite database file**

-Add the following line to your `.gitignore` file:
+Add the following line to your `.gitignore` and `.eslintignore` files:

 ```txt
 /prisma/dev.db